#1 MCINTOSH (also #37)

 “U.S. Department of Agriculture Pomological Watercolor Collection.
 Rare and Special Collections, National Agricultural Library, Beltsville, MD 20705”

-Wolf River – The Crossnore Heritage Orchard has two Wolf River apple Trees #2 & #32.
-Wolf River apples ripen here beginning in mid- September and continue well into October.
-Older Wolf River trees can be found widespread around Avery County.
-Many are known as their family’s Apple Butter tree.
-Widespread strong limbs make these trees a landscape standout on old farms and yards, and many trees last well over 100 years old.
+Wolf River – The Crossnore Heritage Orchard has two Wolf River apple trees; Tree #2 & #32.
+Wolf River apples begin ripening here in mid- September and continue well into October.
+Older Wolf River trees can be found widespread across Avery County.
+Many families know them as their “Apple Butter apples”.
+With widespread, strong limbs they make a landscape tree standout on old farms and in yards.
+Many trees live well over 100 years old.

-The original Wolf River tree was discovered growing on the shores of the Wolf River in Fremont Wisconsin in 1856.
-This random seedling grew one of the biggest apples to be grown in America.
-The super large oblate size and deep red color of Wolf Rivers drew a lot of attention and still does today.
-While the Wolf River is not a great eating apple, it is the finest of apple butter apples.
-It is a dry apple and cooks down very quickly into a smooth sauce.
-This texture lets those making apple butter finish the kettle batches in a shorter amount of time.
-They make a very smooth and extraordinary applesauce.
-They will stay in good condition for several weeks in a refrigerator.
+While the Wolf River is not a great eating apple.
+However, it is the finest of apple butter apples.
+It is a clearly a dry apple and cooks down very quickly into a smooth sauce.
+This “less than juicy” apple lets those making apple butter finish the kettle batches in a shorter amount of time.
+They make a very smooth and extraordinary applesauce as well.
+They store well in good condition for several weeks in a cellar or refrigerator.
 Wolf Rivers have clearly been our favorite apple butter apple in Avery County.

-#3 EARLY HARVEST (Also #23 AND #28)
+#3 EARLY HARVEST(also #23 and #28)

 “U.S. Department of Agriculture Pomological Watercolor Collection.
 Rare and Special Collections, National Agricultural Library, Beltsville, MD 20705”

 Early Harvest – (also known as Yellow June).
-We have several Early Harvest trees in the Crossnore Heritage Orchard, Trees #3, #23 and #28.
+We have several Early Harvest trees in the Crossnore Heritage Orchard; Trees #3, #23 and #28.
 These Early Harvests often begin ripening in mid-late July and continue for only 2-3 weeks.
 One prominent older Early Harvest tree in Avery County is the old June Burleson family tree hanging over Cow Camp road not far from the intersection with Spanish Oak road.
-Please share with us your stories, if you have some on the Early Harvest apples.
-We can post them on this website if you wish.

-The Early Harvest, unlike the Yellow Transparent, is a true American original, believed to have been discovered in the early 1700’s in Long Island, New York.
-Like the Yellow Transparent it is easy to grow, with few pest problems.
+Like the Yellow Transparent, it is easy to grow, with few pest problems.
 The fruit is medium in size with smooth, yellow skin.
-The firm white flesh is crisp and juicy with a brisk, tart flavor.
-It is prized for its great cooking qualities, both in making excellent applesauce and pies too, in the early summer.
-It likely arrived in the North Carolina Mountains with the earliest settlers in the late 1700’s.
+The firm white flesh is firm and juicy with a brisk, tart flavor.
+It is prized for its cooking qualities in making extraordinary applesauce!
+There are more rare stories about making pies with them in the early summer.
+Early Harvest trees likely arrived in the North Carolina Mountains with the earliest settlers in the 1700’s.

 #4 GALA

-Stump – (also known as Stump of the world) – The Crossnore Heritage Orchard has one Stump the World apple, Tree, #5.
-This apple begins ripening in late September and continuing into October.
-This “Stump the World” apple tree comes from the Gurney Franklin Farm in the community of Linville Falls.
-The Crenshaw Family have been true preservers of heirloom apples over many years.
+Stump – (also known as Stump of the world) – The Crossnore Heritage Orchard has two Stump apple trees, Tree, #5 and #25.5.
+This Stump apples begins ripening in late September and continues into October.

 Fall Premium – We have two Fall Premiums in the Crossnore Heritage Orchard, Trees #6 and # 14.
 They begin ripening in late August.
-We found our first old Fall Premium tree at Ralph and Ben Baird’s Christmas tree holding area on Old Toe River road.
+We found our first old Fall Premium apples at Ralph and Ben Baird’s Christmas tree holding area on Old Toe River road.
 Sometime in the 1960s Ralph had grafted the Fall Premium onto an older apple tree already planted there.

-It turned out to be a more common apple than I thought when I found it up above Crossnore on Dr. Charlie and Ann Baker’s land.
-Eventually I found it at other locations, and learned it was loved by many.
-The Fall Premium is a large oblate, red and yellow striped apple.
-It is an excellent cooking apple, with a coarse texture and a complex sweet/tart flavor that is enjoyed for fresh eating too!
-The tree grows vigorously with few pest problems.
+The tree is a very vigorous grower with few pest problems.
+It has grown faster than most all the trees in the Crossnore Heritage Orchard.
 Where does it come from?
-What else is it called?
-We don’t know because there is not a single listing in any pomological texts for the name Fall Premium!
-It may have simply lost its original name making the trip to Avery County and given a new name, in the process!
+What is it’s origin.
+We don’t know because there is not a single listing for the name Fall Premium in any pomological texts!
+It may have simply lost its original name making the trip to Avery County and here it was given a new name.
 If you have any notion who might have named this apple, please let us know!
-Please share with us your stories, if you have some on Fall Premium apples.
+If you have any stories on Fall Premium apples, please share them with us .
 We can post them on this website if you wish.

-#7 Newtown Pippin (Also #17 and #38)
+#7 Newtown Pippin (also #17 and #38)

 “U.S. Department of Agriculture Pomological Watercolor Collection.
 Rare and Special Collections, National Agricultural Library, Beltsville, MD 20705”

-#8 Grimes Golden (Also #31)
+#8 Grimes Golden (also #31)

 “U.S. Department of Agriculture Pomological Watercolor Collection.
 Rare and Special Collections, National Agricultural Library, Beltsville, MD 20705”

-Grimes Golden – (also known as Grimes).
+Grimes Golden– (also known as Grimes).
 We have two Grimes Golden trees in the Crossnore Heritage Orchard, Trees #8 and #31.
 These Grimes Golden begin to ripen in September each year and continue for atleast a month.
 We didn’t find a lot of Grimes Golden trees in the orchards of Avery County when we started looking for them.
-Please share with us your stories, if you have some on the Grimes Golden.
-We can post them on this website if you wish.

 “U.S. Department of Agriculture Pomological Watercolor Collection.
 Rare and Special Collections, National Agricultural Library, Beltsville, MD 20705”